ProofOfPizza/proofofpizza.github.io/_posts/2022-03-07-how-to-learn-new-skills-wihtout-magic-promises.md

 ## 2. Set yourself a goal
 This is an obvious one, that you probably have seen everywhere.
 Goal setting.
 Now before you do this, let's think a bit about why that would be useful and what kind of goals are helpful.
 In fact is it true that any goal is better than none?
 Any goal is a good goal ?
 I beg to differ.
 Goals are points at the horizon.
 You define them, so you have something to look at, a point on which to focus so that your energy and efforts are getting aligned with achieving that goal.
 And that means there are do's and don'ts!

-A goal that is to big, or in terms of our image of the "horizon": too far.. is a goal that will not help you.
+A goal that is too big, or in terms of our image of the "horizon": too far.. is a goal that will not help you.
 It is a dream to keep dreaming about, but if you put it that far, it is past the horizon, you can not see it so it will not help you focus and thinking about the work necessary to achieve it will only paralyze and / or demotivate you.

 A goal that is too small, or "too close", will not be interesting enough, ambitious enough, to inspire you to do the work... and therefore the unintuitive result is that goals that like this are also hard to achieve!